Beyond the Visible: A Survey on Cross-spectral Face Recognition: Algorithms of Different Spectra

 \textbf{TRIVET}.
 Liu \textit{et al.}~\cite{Transferring_deep_rpz} proposed a CNN with ordinal measures (o-CNN), pre-trained on visible images from the large-scale CASIA WebFace dataset~\cite{Yi2014LearningFR} and hence is able to extract general face features, which has been fine-tuned on pairs of NIR-VIS face images, in order to learn a domain-invariant deep representation.
 To cope with limited image pairs, two types of NIR-VIS triplet loss functions were used, reducing intra-class variations by iteratively setting NIR and VIS images as anchors, such that the network focuses on the identity distinction instead of the spectrum classification.

 \textbf{IDNet}.
-Reale \textit{et al.}~\cite{2016_NIR_HFR} utilized GoogLeNet networks with small convolutional filters, pre-trained on the visible CASIA WebFace dataset.
-For NIR-to-VIS CFR scenario, two identical networks were initialized based on the pre-trained network by excluding fully connected and softmax layers.
-The outputs from these two networks, i.e., VisNet and NIRNet, were concatenated to create a siamese network with contrastive loss.
-Such a coupled deep network design was able to map NIR and VIS faces into a spectrum-independent feature space.
+Reale \textit{et al.}~\cite{2016_NIR_HFR} utilized GoogLeNet with small convolutional filters, pre-trained on the visible CASIA WebFace dataset.
+For the NIR-to-VIS CFR scenario, they initialized two identical networks based on the pre-trained model, excluding the fully connected and softmax layers.
+The outputs from these two networks, termed VisNet and NIRNet, were concatenated to form a Siamese network with a contrastive loss function.
+This coupled deep network design effectively mapped NIR and VIS faces into a spectrum-independent feature space.

 \textbf{IDR}.
 He \textit{et al.} \cite{IDR2017} presented a CNN-based approach targeted to map both NIR and VIS images into a common subspace by separating the feature space into a shared layer: NIR- and VIS-layer.
 While the shared layer encoded the modality-invariant identity information, the NIR- and VIS-layers encoded the modality-variant spectrum information, respectively.
 The NIR and VIS images were respectively input to the two CNN channels with shared parameters.
 Compared to similar CNN pipelines \cite{Transferring_deep_rpz,2016_NIR_HFR}, the proposed method jointly learned identity and spectrum information, leading to substantial performance gains on the CASIA NIR-VIS 2.0 dataset.